metadata toggle

 Adverse reactions

 Spiramycin has not been found to be teratogenic or embryo or foetotoxic.
 Studies in laboratory animals have shown inconsistent results with regard to teratogenic/embryotoxic effects of metronidazole.
-Therefore, use of this product during pregnancy is not recommended.
-Metronidazole and spiramycin are excreted in milk and use during lactation is therefore not recommended.
+Metronidazole and spiramycin are excreted in milk.
+The use is not recommended during pregnancy and lactation.

 Do not use concomitantly with bactericidal antibiotics.